FindMySchool LogoFindMySchool

 In early years, the inspection evidence is unusually specific and helpful.
 It describes an environment designed to stimulate language and communication, including practical examples of children engaging with “worm and snail hotels.”
 That kind of detail suggests early years practice is not treated as a simple childcare add-on, but as a foundation stage with purposeful adult interaction and a strong emphasis on speech, language, and early reading.

-In 2024, 52% of pupils met the expected standard in reading, writing and mathematics combined, compared to an England average of 62%.
-At the higher standard, 5.67% achieved the higher threshold in reading, writing and mathematics, compared to the England average of 8%.
-Reading, mathematics, and grammar, punctuation and spelling (GPS) scaled scores were 99, 101, and 104 respectively.
+In the 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 0% achieved the higher threshold in reading, writing and mathematics.
+Reading, mathematics, and grammar, punctuation and spelling (GPS) scaled scores were 105, 104, and 106 respectively.

-Subject-level detail reinforces the overall pattern.
-Expected standard rates were 42% in reading and 56% in mathematics, while science expected standard was 63% against an England average of 82%.
-The implication is clear: primary progress and attainment are priority areas, and families should ask specifically how the school is strengthening core knowledge, reading fluency, and writing stamina across Key Stage 2.
+Subject-level detail adds nuance to the overall pattern.
+Expected standard rates were 80% in reading, 70% in mathematics, 70% in writing, and 70% in science.
+The implication is clear: primary progress and attainment remain areas to examine carefully, and families should ask specifically how the school is strengthening core knowledge, reading fluency, and writing stamina across Key Stage 2.

 A ranking lens again provides context.
-Ranked 3,784th in England and 14th in Sunderland for GCSE outcomes (FindMySchool ranking), performance is below England average overall.
+Ranked 2,783rd out of 3,895 schools in England for GCSE academic outcomes, with an overall secondary rank of 2,504th and 9th on the Sunderland local secondary hub (FindMySchool rankings), performance remains an area to examine carefully.
 This is the type of profile where the questions that matter are practical and immediate: how consistent is teaching day-to-day, how quickly gaps are identified, and how reliably intervention is delivered in English and mathematics for students who arrive behind.

 A further nuance is curriculum breadth.
 The inspection evidence notes that EBacc entry had increased but remained below average at the time, and that not all Key Stage 3 subjects were studied for three full years, limiting depth for some students.
 Parents of academically confident children may want reassurance that subject access, sequencing, and three-year Key Stage 3 coverage are now secure, particularly in history, geography, languages, and science.